 Alternative media is the provision of printed materials in alternative formats for individuals with visual or information processing disabilities.
-The student must provide appropriate documentation to the Center for Students with Disabilities to be determined eligible to receive this service.
-Print materials are provided in a variety of alternative formats.
+The student must provide appropriate documentation to the Center for Students with Disabilities to be determined eligible to receive this service, which is added to the student’s profile on the Accommodation Request Portal.

-4.)
-Students requesting alternative format materials must use the online electronic Text Conversion Request.
-This will automatically submit the student's request to Alternative Media Services at the CSD.
+- Complete an online electronic Alt Media Request.
+This will submit the student’s request to Alternative Media Services at the CSD.

 The following alternative media formats are currently offered and supported by CSD:

 - Large print (Alternative Media will evaluate each request for large print to determine whether it may be converted in-house or if it must be sent to another service)

 - Rich Text Format (.rtf)

 - Braille (Braille conversion is limited to short readings and exams; full books/textbooks requested in Braille will be sent to a conversion service, which requires advanced notice)